UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 ===============================

 In this exercise, we need to deal with the fact that XML (and thus HTML) allows *either* plain text *or* other tags to be the content of a tag.
 Our code also needs to handle the fact that there are two possible types that we need to be able to render.

 There are two primary ways to address this (and multiple ways to actually write the code for each of these).

 1) Make sure that the content only has renderable objects in it.

 2) Make sure the render() method can handle either type on the fly.

-  The difference is where you handle the multiple types -- in the render method itself, or ahead of time.
+The difference is where you handle the multiple types -- in the render method itself, or ahead of time, when you append new content to the Element.

 The ahead of time option:
 -------------------------